reduxjs/redux/docs/tutorials/essentials/part-7-rtk-query-basics.md

 // highlight-next-line
 import classnames from 'classnames'

-import { useGetPostsQuery, Post } from '@/features/api/apiSlice'
+import type { Post } from '@/features/api/apiSlice'
+import { useGetPostsQuery } from '@/features/api/apiSlice'

 // omit other imports and PostExcerpt